sourcemeta/registry/docs/library.md

 identifier to your [configuration file](configuration.md) using the [`extends`](configuration.md#extends) keyword.

-!!! warning

-    The number of schemas from pre-built collections that you import into your instance will count towards your schema limits. *If you go beyond the limits of the free plan, you will need to acquire a [commercial license](commercial.md)*.

 For example, let's say your company depends on GeoJSON v1.0.5 and v1.0.4.
 Their identifiers are `@geojson/v1.0.5` and `@geojson/v1.0.4`, respectively.
 Therefore, a minimal example configuration that ingests them both using the